 One of the hardest things about being gluten free is getting used to the bread.
-Although I’m happy with Udi’s Gluten Free Bread, even now and then I crave a fresh, homemade loaf.
-I love the way bread is fresh from the oven.
+Although I’m happy with some store bought brands, every now and then I crave a fresh, homemade loaf.
+I love it smells fresh from the oven.

-What I don’t love is that making gluten free bread can be a little tricky.
+What I don’t love is that making it can be a little tricky.